 Kari is currently Professor of dance at Kristiania University, Oslo.
-Previously The Norwegian College of Dance, where she has taught since 2005 and developed the current BA in Dance Performance program.
+Previously The Norwegian College of Dance, where she has taught since 2005 and taken part in developing the current BA in Dance Performance program.
 In addition she guest teaches and lectures at various studios, colleges and universities in Norway and abroad.
 She is a sought after advisor and sensor for, among others, KHiB Norwegian Program for Artistic Research, KHiO and UiS.

 She was educated as a dancer from an early age at the Norweigan National Ballet School and spent one year studying at the Los Angeles County High School for the Arts.
 She furthered her studies in modern dance at Alvin Aliey American Dance Center and trained on scholarship at Merce Cunningham Studio.
 She has studied post-modern dance forms and somatic practises independently at NY Dance Intensive and continued to take various workshops at studios such as Movement Research while living in New York.
 She has since participated in numerous workshops and courses to further her fields of interest.

 She currently lives in Oslo with her husband and son.